 I literally have to bake it when the house is empty and wrap it twice before stuffing it in the cupboard up above the microwave, because I'm the only one who knows that hiding spot exists.

 I swear Kevy and the kids are like drug-sniffing dogs, but with sourdough.
-They walk in the house and just know I baked some of that goodness.
+They walk into the house and just know I baked some of that goodness.

 Then they eat it 🙁 It's just rude if you ask me.
 Ha!